 Apple’s iOS came in third with 13.09%, followed by OS X on fourth with 5.17% and Linux on the fifth with 0.75%.

-“It will be difficult for Microsoft to make inroads in mobile, but the next paradigm shift might give it the opportunity to regain dominance,” said Cullen.
+It’s going to be hard for Microsoft to make inroads in mobile, however, the upcoming paradigm change might provide a chance to recover dominance, said Cullen.

 A Microsoft representative declined to comment specifically on Android taking over Windows, but added: